My First T-shirt Quilt

 Lesson 5 – Garbage in, garbage out (GIGO)

-When I made this quilt, I searched around the fabric store for the cheapest material I could find.
+When I made my first quilt, I searched around the fabric store for the cheapest material I could find.
 After all, I wasn’t getting paid for the quilt and I did not have a lot of money.
 I would never do that now.
 Now, I want the best fabric, batting and thread I can find.
 I am no longer making my first T-shirt quilt.
 I am making memories for my customers.
 And that is very important to me.

 Pro-Tip: When interviewing quilters, ask about the quality of the materials they use.
 Look for something that will last lifetimes versus something that will only last a few years.
 Read more about the types of materials used in a T-shirt quilt here.